Don’t Wait! Act Now Before It's Too Late.

 • Disposable income calculation – Knowing exactly how Pennsylvania defines “disposable income” can affect the garnished amount and ensure your basic needs are prioritized.

-If you have questions about whether your specific income is eligible for protection from wage garnishment, I can review your case details in a confidential consultation and offer guidance customized for Philadelphia residents.
+If you have questions about whether your income qualifies for wage garnishment protection, I can review your details in a confidential consultation and offer Philadelphia-specific guidance.

 How We Help You Stop Wage Garnishment in Philadelphia

-Wage garnishments can happen swiftly, leaving you without the income you need to cover essential living expenses.
+Wage garnishments can happen quickly, taking away the income you need for necessities.

 Our services focus on: